-Take the news about excess caffeine in moderation, though, because with the correct amount it can alleviate fatigue and make a healthy adult feel more awake, focused and concentrated.
-And it has other benefits, including enhancing the effectiveness of pain relievers, reducing inflammation and alleviating migraines and other types of headaches.
+In the correct amount, caffeine can alleviate fatigue and make a healthy adult feel more awake, focused, and concentrated.
+And it has other benefits, including enhancing the effectiveness of pain relievers, reducing inflammation, and alleviating migraines and other types of headaches.

 But just exactly how much caffeine is safe?
 About 300 to 400 milligrams of caffeine are right for an adult, about 100 mg for adolescents and none for children, says Mayo.